 Wetlands at Mount Sunapee are regulated by Local, State and Federal rules, and Mount Sunapee complies with these rules and regulations in all proposed projects.

 H.) WILDLIFE HABITAT PRESERVATION

-Per 1986 NH Fish and Game Department mapping, no critical wildlife habitat areas were identified within the lease area.
-Improvements proposed in the current Annual Operating Plan would not affect critical wildlife habitat.
+"Per 2015 NH Fish and Game Department mapping, the capital improvements and maintenance projects proposed in the current Annual Operating Plan would not affect any critical wildlife habitat areas."

 I.) SCENIC AND AESTHETIC QUALITIES